-Your livestock are a crucial part of your agriculture business — and a precious investment.
-Here are six tips you can use to protect your livestock from predators.
+Your livestock are a crucial part of your agriculture business, which makes knowing how to protect them from predators so important.
+Here are seven tips you can use to protect your investment and keep your livestock safe.

 1. Get a Guardian Animal

 Not only do guardian animals — most commonly dogs, llamas and donkeys —protect your livestock, they can also help relieve the stress that the herd feels.
 Less stress typically leads to weight gain, so while you’re protecting the animals you’re also padding your bottom line.

 The correct guardian animal depends on your livestock, your layout and the farm predators you are struggling with.
 There are also non-guardian animals that help protect your livestock in indirect ways.
 Barn cats, for example, keep rodent populations down, which protects eggs that the rodents might otherwise eat.
 Roosters help alert you to danger in your chicken coop.
 Do some research for your specific needs to ensure the guardians you decide on will work well with your livestock.

 When you are ready to introduce guardian animals to the herd, start them young and raise them with the herd they will protect.
 While livestock guard dogs are the most common guardian animals, they often follow the working and sleeping schedule of the main house.
 Llamas and donkeys live with the livestock at all times, and their keen senses and aggressive nature toward intruders make them excellent 24/7 protection from predators.
 But do not put donkey defenders in the same herd with dogs — it’s the donkey’s dislike of dogs that makes them so aggressive against coyotes and wolves.